Arboretum

 Monthly Programs

-Our monthly programs are designed to stimulate interest in gardening and floral design and for preserving and enhancing the natural beauty of our environment.
-Field trips to special gardens are included in the programming.
-Garden Club of Ohio programs are optional activities.
+Our monthly programs are designed to inspire interest in gardening, floral design, and the preservation and enhancement of our environment's natural beauty.
+Field trips to special gardens are also part of the programming.
+Garden Club of Ohio programs are optional activities. |

 Stage Hands

-In honor of the Gates Mills Garden Club’s benefactor, Florence Stage, the club has monthly instructional, hands-on gardening activities on its property at Esquire’s Cottage.
-These optional classes aim to explain and demonstrate gardening skills such as pruning, seed collection, and monthly garden maintenance.
+In honor of the Gates Mills Garden Club's benefactor, Florence Stage, the club offers monthly hands-on gardening activities at Esquire’s Cottage.
+These optional classes teach and demonstrate gardening skills, including pruning, seed collection, and monthly garden maintenance. |